Bush Sunflower

 - Is Bush Sunflower good for the Colorado Front Range?

-- Yes.
-Bush Sunflower is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Bush Sunflower is a well-suited perennial for Colorado's Front Range.

 - How big does Bush Sunflower get?